tian000/cash-me-off-chain/EYChallenge.md

     ECM->>ETH: Send ETH to address
 ```

-### Ethereum (ETH)
+### Ethereum (ETH) / EVM Chain (Nightfall)

-Ethereum acts as the underlying blockchain where all the smart contracts and transactions are recorded.
+Ethereum / Nightfall acts as the underlying blockchain where all the smart contracts and transactions are recorded.
 It's where the initial ETH comes from and returns to as users engage with the Eigenlayer Central Mint.
+The minter due to the unblinding signature scheme has no idea what the underlying data being signed is, so there is no way to link the note with anyone else in the sytem (anonymity set).
+Our implementation uses one ERC20 to be transfered, but could be adapted to support multiple ERC20s and native assets.

 ### Eigenlayer Central Mint (ECM)